WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 In the natural world, avalanches are something to be feared.
 When it comes to paying off credit card debt, however, they are something to be revered.

-It may seem counterintuitive to pay off, say, a credit card with a balance of $3,000 before a credit card with a balance of $8,000, but creating a debt avalanche will actually save you money in the long run by targeting the cards with a higher interest rate first.
+It may seem counterintuitive to pay off a smaller balance than a bigger one, but creating a debt avalanche will actually save you money in the long run by targeting the cards with a higher interest rate first.
+That said, make sure you’re making your minimum payment on all the credit cards you carry debt on each month.
+Making your minimum payments each month can help you maintain a good credit score

 2. A credit card balance transfer

-If you feel your credit card’s interest rate is too high and would like to see yourself pay off your debt faster, it might be worthwhile to see whether you can transfer your credit card balance to another card.
+If you feel your interest rate is too high and would like to pay off your credit card debt faster, it might be worthwhile to see whether you can transfer your credit card balance to another card.
 This action is known as a credit card balance transfer and there are many balance transfer credit cards designed for this problem.

 A credit card balance transfer allows you to pay off your credit card debt with another credit card with a lower interest rate.